-Table 49 defines the Bit / Byte order for the Event Message file.
+The following table defines the Bit / Byte order for the Event Message file.
 For fields that span multiple bytes, the high-order bit of the field is the highest order bit of the lowest-numbered byte.
 Conversely, the low-order bit of a multi-byte field is the lowest-order bit of the highest-numbered byte.

-Bit / Byte Order
+Bit / Byte Order High-order Bit Low-order Bit 5 4 3 Binary High-order Byte Byte 1 Low-order Byte

-High-order Bit

-Low-order Bit

-Binary

-7

-6

-5

-4

-3

-2

-1

-0